astroumd/PHYS265-spring24/github.md

 # git and github

-**git** is arguably the most common Version Control System on the market, and very popular with Open Source Software. https://github.com is one of the major contenders, although gitlab and bitbucket offer competative interfaces to maintain your git repository.
+[**git**](https://xkcd.com/1597/) is arguably the most common Version Control System on the market, and very popular with Open Source Software. https://github.com is one of the major contenders, although gitlab and bitbucket offer competative interfaces to maintain your git repository.

-In this class you will learn how to use github to maintain a repository, but if you already use another host, feel free to use it.
+In this class you will learn git, and how to use github to maintain a git repository, but if you already use another host, feel free to use it.
+We will use git to submit homework.

 If these terms makes sense to you, we will not use git branches, or learn how to submit a pull request, or force main branch protection.